norwegiancyberrange/cyberpi/README.md

 ### 1. Setup SD card image

-Burn the Raspbian Jessie image on to your SD card.
+Write the Raspbian Jessie image on to your SD card.
 [Etcher](https://etcher.io/) can do this, unless you know your way around dd.
 Connect your Pi to the network via ethernet cable, power it on and boot.
+Log on with username "pi" and password "raspberry", then run `sudo raspi-config` to change the password, and then go to `interfacing options` and enable the SSH server.

 If you create a valid `wpa_supplicant.conf` file and place in your boot partition the Pi copies it over using stock images (like Raspbian Jessie).
 The file disappears after it copies, but activates network on first boot so you should be able to find your Pi via nmap/ssh in your Wifi network.